Living in Melbourne

 Why study in Melbourne?

-Melbourne is a very student-friendly city, and has recognised by QS University Rankings 2018 as the best student city in Australia and the third best in the world.
-Studying in Melbourne, students get to experience a high standard of living, a wide variety of activities and inclusive multicultural communities.
+Melbourne is a very student-friendly city, and has been recognised by QS University Rankings 2019 as the best student city in Australia and the third best in the world.
+Studying in Melbourne, you get to experience a high standard of living, a wide variety of activities and inclusive multicultural communities.

-Melbourne is famous for its flourishing arts and culture, with a host of popular museums, over 100 galleries and a thriving live music scene to experience across the city.
+Melbourne is famous for its flourishing arts and culture, with a host of popular museums, over 100 galleries and a buzzing live music scene.
 The city is home to many arts and music festivals throughout the year, with events to suit every taste.
 Melbourne is also Australia's fashion capital, home to big global brands, small local designers and a large number of popular vintage shops.

 Melbourne is home to communities from around the world, making it a welcoming, multicultural city with an exciting food scene.
 You can find cafés and restaurants serving cuisines from across the globe to suit any budget all around the city.
 Melbourne also has a large number of public markets, selling global food and ingredients alongside local specialities.

 A short distance from Melbourne is the Yarra Valley and numerous national parks, full of iconic Australian wildlife and beautiful nature walks.
 Take a trip to the beach at St Kilda and visit the restored Luna Park amusement park.
-You can also take in some of the city's popular annual sporting events, such as the Australian Open Tennis Championships in January and the Melbourne Cup in November which is a public holiday in the state of Victoria.
+You can also take in some of the city's annual sporting events, such as the Australian Open Tennis Championships in January and the Melbourne Cup, which is a popular horse racing event in November.
+It is also marked by a public holiday in the state of Victoria.